Sheringham Hall: Tragedy

-During the period of construction of the new house Abbot and his wife Charlotte moved into the Flower's old farmhouse close to the village of Upper Sheringham.
+During the period of construction of the new house Abbot and his wife Charlotte moved into Cook Flower's old farmhouse close to the village of Upper Sheringham.
 By 1817 the house was nearing completion and the family hoped to move into the hall by the summer of that year.
 There was still work needed on the interior of the house and the work moved on to 1818.
-Unfortunately in March 1818 Humphrey Repton died as a consequence of the ill health caused by his carriage accident which he had never fully recovered from.
-In just under a year later Abbot Upcher died in February 1819 succumbing to the illness that had plagued his health for many years, He was only aged 35.
-By the time of Abbots death the house was all but finished, but his wife Charlotte had lost interest in the new house and stayed in the old farmhouse.
+Unfortunately in March 1818 Humphry Repton died as a consequence of the ill health caused by his carriage accident which he had never fully recovered from.
+In just under a year later Abbot Upcher died in February 1819 succumbing to the illness that had plagued his health for many years, He was aged 35.
+By the time of Abbot's death the house was all but finished, but his wife Charlotte had lost interest in the new house and stayed in the old farmhouse.
 By the time of Abbot's death the house had cost £6,600.
 Work was stopped on the house and it remained empty and unfinished until Abbot and Charlotte's son Henry Ramey Upcher married and he finished the hall and moved in with his family in 1839.

-Charlotte had remained in the farmhouse and dedicated herself to the village wellbeing, the church and to her family.
+Charlotte had remained in the farmhouse and dedicated herself to the village's wellbeing, the church and her family.
 She was also instrumental in the inauguration of Sheringham's first lifeboat, the Augusta.